 • The opportunity: building a professionalised, future-fit risk discipline with clear pathways, stronger communities, and recognised standards

-Hennie Van Der Watt, Director Risk Services, PWC New Zealand
+Hennie Van Der Watt, Director Risk Services, PwC New Zealand

 11:30